nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 I used `gif-screencast`&nbsp;[^fn:11] to record many of the animations found on this page.

 {{< figure src="org-web-tools-read-as-org.gif" >}}

+I used org-download to facilitate dragging things onto my buffer to attach them and downloading files (usually images) as attachments.
+It provided a screenshot tool but I didn't tend to use it.

 ## Retrieval {#retrieval}